 1990s - October

-This month we revisit the 1990s.
-Ally Sara, AKA, Wrong Angler, makes solid silver-cast jewellery, including rings, necklaces, earrings, and bracelets.
-For the 9 Designers Project, she has created a unique collection of rings inspired by the early days of the internet.
+This month we revisited the 1990s.
+Ally Sara, AKA, Wrong Angler, made solid silver-cast jewellery, including rings, necklaces, earrings, and bracelets.
+For the 9 Designers Project, she created a unique collection of rings inspired by the early days of the Internet.

-The foyer display has been turned into a gallery of sculptures and models created from old 90s technology - outdated mobile phones, handsets and CDs.
-These new age relics have been recycled and reformed to showcase the limited edition ring collection and in doing so, have been given a new lease of life.
-This nostalgic display had been created with an evident sense of fondness for the decade it represents and responds to the 9 Designers project perfectly.
+The foyer display was turned into a gallery of sculptures and models created from old 90s technology - outdated mobile phones, handsets and CDs.
+These new age relics had been recycled and reformed to showcase the limited edition ring collection and in doing so, were given a new lease of life.
+This nostalgic display had been created with an evident sense of fondness for the decade it represents and responded to the 9 Designers project perfectly.

 “I make solid sterling silver jewellery, specialising in signet rings.
 I have a range of my own designs, but I do a lot of commission work to create something unique and meaningful for each different person.
 Every ring is handmade using a technique called 'lost wax' casting, which involves making a wax model of the ring, turning it into a mould, and then filling the mould with silver.
 Because a wax model can only be used once, every ring is completely unique and takes about five hours of work from start to finish.
 For me, jewellery is a passion and a hobby that I do while studying intellectual property law.
 Ideally, one day I’d like be a lawyer for artists, but also, be an artist in my own right”